loggedltd/heroku-buildpack-yarn-workspace/README.md

 ## Usage

-Add a `YARN_WORKSPACE_PATH` environment variable that points to the directory of the workspace you want to build e.g.
+Add a `YARN2_WORKSPACE_PATH` environment variable that points to the directory of the workspace you want to build e.g.

 ```
-YARN_WORKSPACE_PATH="packages/server"
+YARN2_WORKSPACE_PATH="packages/server"
 ```

 ## Testing locally